nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

   sudo sh -c 'echo 132 > /sys/class/gpio/export'
 ```

-Next, the pin mode needs to be set.
-By default the pin modes are set to input.
+Next, the pin direction needs to be set.
+By default the pin directions are set to input.
 So, the following command that views the mode will return “in” unless the pin mode was changed to "out" previously:

 ```shell
   cat /sys/class/gpio/gpio132/direction